patel-zeel/ai_reviser/README.md

 # AI Text Reviser with Colorful Diff

+**If you find this project helpful or interesting, consider giving it a star! ⭐**

 1. Clone the repository.
 1. Write your Groq API Key in `groq_api.txt` (This file is ignored by git so you are safeguarded against leaking your key).
 1. Add your system prompt in `system_prompt.txt`.